Considerations for Buying or Renovating by the Coast

 Coastal living means that mould could develop from the extra moisture in the air.
-You need to keep your environment dry and increased airflow throughout the home will assist.
-Design your house or renovations to enable free movement of the sea breeze.
-Open plan living is ideal for this as are long centre hallways running from the front of the house to the back that will carry the cool breeze throughout your home.
+You need to keep your environment dry, and increased airflow throughout the home will assist.
+Design your house or renovations to enable the free movement of the sea breeze.
+Open-plan living is ideal for this, as are long centre hallways running from the front of the house to the back that will carry the cool breeze throughout your home.

 Cleaning Up After Cooling Off

-For beachside living, one current fad is timeless, and one may even say essential: an outdoor shower.
+For beachside living, one current fad is timeless, and one may even say essentially: an outdoor shower.

 Best that your swimmer and surfer shower off before entering the house, rather than traipsing half the beach in with them.

 Avoid wall-to-wall carpets.
 Tiled or timber floorboards will make cleaning easier (think of the beach sand).
 These flooring types will also help keep the house cooler and drier and will prevent any potential mould problems stemming from moisture.

 Use materials that are corrosive resistant and that can withstand the sun, salt exposure, strong winds, moisture, and sand, and especially materials that are less prone to mould.
 For example, you can buy hypoallergenic plasterboard to line walls and ceilings that are both moisture and mould-resistant.

 With timbers, make sure you select the right timber for the job as well as the location.
 Some timbers contract and expand more than others, some are suitable for in-ground use and others are not.
 If you do use natural timbers, make sure they are treated correctly to withstand the elements.
 Also, try to use timbers that are native to your area because they will already be acclimatised.